kontena/docs/references/stack-file-variables.md

 You can use resolved variables in Kontena Stack File [`services`](./stack-file.md#variables) section using bash-like `${VARIABLE_NAME}` syntax.

-**IMPORTANT!** The variables are interpolated into the raw YAML before parsing.
-This can cause the YAML to become invalid.
-Often you can avoid that by using quotes.
+**IMPORTANT!** The stack YAML file has to be valid YAML before AND after the variable intepolation.
+Often you can avoid creating invalid YAML by using quotes.
 For example:

 ```
-environment:
-  - "PASSWORD=${some_password}"
+image: "${imagename}"
 ```

 ## Built-in Default Variables